openedx/edx-platform/openedx/core/djangoapps/user_authn/docs/decisions/0001_simplify_ratelimiting.rst

 Login User View
 ~~~~~~~~~~~~~~~

-..
-    TODO: See if I can make this a link instead.
 The ``login_user`` view in ``views/login.py`` is called for both 1st and 3rd
 party login flows.
 In the 3rd party login flow, it's called as the callback
 when redirected from the 3rd party login back to the LMS.